Scratchysoft/Scratchysoft.github.io/index.md

 # Scratchysoft

-Welcome to the Scratchysoft website, the home of cool tech projects and new free software.
+Welcome to the Scratchysoft website, the home of cool tech projectsand new free software.

 [Link]()